apache/flink/docs/internals/state_backends.md

 *Raw State* is state that users and operators keep in their own data structures.
 When checkpointed, they only write a sequence of bytes into the checkpoint.
 Flink knows nothing about the state's data structures and sees only the raw bytes.

-## Checkpointing Procedure

-When operator snapshots are taken, there are two parts: the **synchronous** and the **asynchronous** parts.

-Operators and state backends provide their snapshots as a Java `FutureTask`.
-That task contains the state where the *synchronous* part is completed and the *asynchronous* part is pending.
-The asynchronous part is then executed by a background thread for that checkpoint.

-Operators that checkpoint purely synchronously return an already completed `FutureTask`.
-If an asynchronous operation needs to be performed, it is executed in the `run()` method of that `FutureTask`.

-The tasks are cancelable, in order to release streams and other resource consuming handles.